callstack/react-native-testing-library/website/docs/UnderstandingAct.md

 Note that this is not yet the infamous async act warning.
 It only asks us to wrap our event code with `act` calls.
 However, this time our immediate state change does not originate from externally triggered events but rather forms an internal part of the component.
 So how can we apply `act` in such scenario?

-### Async act and fake timers
+### Solution with fake timers

-First solution is to use jest fake timers inside out tests.
+First solution is to use jest fake timers inside out tests:

 ```jsx
 test('render with fake timers', () => {